HACC2018/ohia.ai/README.md

 Our app was built for the iPhone 6 running on iOS version 12.
 However, deploying the app to an iPhone device is a long process, especially if your Mac is not up-to-date with the latest OS or Xcode version.
 Therefore, we recommend these quick start steps for getting up-and-running quickly on the browser.
 Note, however, that the main feature of the app, plant identification, will not work because the native iOS camera cannot run on the browser.

-If you would rather follow the complete instructions and deploy to an iOS device, scroll to Complete Application Setup (TODO) below.
+If you would rather follow the complete instructions and deploy to an iOS device, follow the steps under [Complete Application Setup](#complete-application-setup).

 ### Getting Started
 1. Clone this repository by running the following command in a terminal: `git clone git@github.com:HACC2018/ohia.ai.git`.